 Honshu is Japan's "mainland", and its largest island.
 It presents birders with plentiful opportunities to seek out widespread residents, regional and national endemics, migrants and vagrants.
 There are interesting sites to visit in just about every prefecture from Aomori in the north to Yamaguchi in the southwest, and there are sites worth visiting at all times of year.

-If you would like to submit information for additional sites, updates to those listed or photographs, please contact Japan Nature Guides and we will be delighted to include them.
+If you would like to submit information for additional sites, updates to those listed here, or your photographs, please contact Japan Nature Guides and we will be delighted to include them.

 Amidst the thousands of kilometres of urban and ribbon development, only the hardiest and most flexible species survive in a landscape dominated by man.
 Oriental Turtle Doves, Brown-eared Bulbuls and Large-billed Crows seem ever-present even in the heart of the largest cities such as Tokyo and Osaka, but leave the cities and you will find a fascinating diversity of natural wildlife.
 Honshu shares links to the south with Kyushu and Shikoku, but endemic species have evolved here too.